Welcome to Year 4!

-Hi, I’m Mrs Warner and I share Y4 with Miss Stockton.
+Hi, I’m Mrs Warner and I am the teacher of Silver Birch.
 I absolutely love teaching and feel very privileged to spend time with children learning new and exciting things.
 I have many favourite subjects I like to teach, computing is one of them.
 I love technology and all it can offer.
 I am also a huge fan of RE and enjoy teaching about different faiths and worldviews.
 Away from school I am a keen book worm and enjoy reading.

 The Year 4 Curriculum

 In Year 4, we follow the National Curriculum to teach engaging lessons that stimulate the children’s love for learning.
 We cover the Core Subjects of English, Maths and Science alongside the Foundation subjects of Art and Design, Computing, History, Geography, Design and Technology, RE, PSHE, Music and PE.
 More information about each subject can be found on the subject pages of our website.

 The Year 4 curriculum is planned with the children at the forefront of my minds.
 We invest a lot of time in creating stimulating and valuable lessons that incorporate both the curriculum and the children’s interests.
 Lessons are planned through a cross-curricular approach that support children in making links across lessons and subjects that build on their knowledge and enable us to construct exciting learning projects.

 This year, our PSHE curriculum will be taught on a daily basis and will take form as a ‘Crew Session’.
 These sessions are committed to support children in developing a secure sense of self, empathy and understanding of those around us and will also give children the skills to reason and critically evaluate information that they encounter.
 In year 4, we are excited to begin our Crew Sessions with the children as we see incredible value in developing key life skills such as: respect for others; public speaking with confidence; an ability to form and articulate an opinion and; gain the knowledge of diversity in the world we live in.
 A number of trips, visitors as well as our Forest School Program will support the development of these skills also.